-The relaxation of borders between European Union countries has meant that a broad cross-section of British citizens have migrated elsewhere in the EU.
-The most recent statistics released by the Office for National Statistics (ONS, 2018) estimate that 784,900 British citizens live in the EU-26.2 Freedom of Movement (FOM) directives are particularly significant within this.
+The relaxation of borders between European Union countries has meant that a broad cross-section of British citizens has migrated elsewhere in the EU.
+The most recent statistics released by the Office for National Statistics estimate that 784,900 British citizens live in the EU-26 (ONS, 2018).
+Freedom of Movement [FOM] directives are particularly significant within this.
 These directives outline the conditional rights upon which the Free Movement of EU citizens rests, its lawful exercise subject to the demonstration that they are not a burden on the nation-state.
 Those meeting such conditional requirements are permitted access to the same social protections, entitlements and working conditions as nationals of the state of residence.
-While the legislation on this is weighted towards those who are economically active, additional provisions permit the migration of the economically inactive - e.g. students and retirees - subject to their access to sufficient resources and sickness insurance.
+While the legislation on this is weighted towards those who are economically active, additional provisions permit the migration of the economically inactive-e.g. students and retirees-subject to their access to sufficient resources and sickness insurance.

-Brexit and the removal of the rights previously permitted by their EU citizenship means that the legal terms of Free Movement will no longer apply to British citizens.
-In this respect, it disrupts and undermines previously taken-for-granted European citizenship rights.
-While the Withdrawal Agreement - if and when it passes into law - offers new legislation to support the continued residence of those Britons who have lawfully exercised their treaty rights as EU citizens, it remains to be seen how individual member states will implement the terms of this deal for British citizens living within their borders (Benton et al., 2018).
+Brexit and the removal of the rights of EU citizenship from British Citizens means that the legal terms of free movement will no longer apply to British citizens.
+In this respect, it disrupts and undermines previously taken for granted European citizenship rights.
+While the Withdrawal Agreement-if and when it passes into law- offers new legislation to support the continued residence of those Britons who have lawfully exercised their treaty rights as EU citizens, it remains to be seen how individual member states will implement the terms of this deal for British citizens living within their borders (Benton et al., 2018).

 In the interim, member states have encouraged British citizens to formalise their status as lawfully resident EU citizens.
-Since late 2018, campaign groups, local government officers and British consular officials in France have been encouraging British residents to apply for the residence permits available to EU citizens - the carte de séjour (CdS), for those with less than five years' residence, and Permanent Residence (PR) for those with more than five years' residence3 - as a way to secure their right to remain post-Brexit.
+Since late 2018, campaign groups, local government officers, and British consular officials in France have been encouraging British residents to apply for the residence permits available to EU citizens-the carte de séjour [CdS], for those with less than five years' residence, and Permanent Residence [PR] for those with more than five years' residence2-as a way to secure their right to remain post-Brexit.

 The documented benign indifference of the French state towards non-French EU citizens (Arrighi, 2018), meant that until Britain's EU referendum (23 June 2016), very few Britons living in France had residence permits.
-Simply, residence permits were not compulsory; access to other services - for example, health care, employment, housing - were not contingent upon these.
-France therefore faces a significant administrative challenge and burden in dealing with the future rights of British citizens because of its known lack of scrutiny of whether EU citizens settling in France are lawfully resident as per the terms of FOM directives; notably, this challenge is less profound in most other EU countries which have various systems to ensure the registration of EU citizens.
-Over the course of the negotiations between the EU and the UK government in light of Brexit, the reluctance of local municipal officers in France to process the residence of British citizens has continued; as British citizens living across France taking part in the research reported, even until late 2018, local bureaucrats were dissuading British citizens from applying for these permits, uncertain about whether, as soon-to-be non-EU citizens, these Britons were even eligible for these.
+Simply, residence permits were not compulsory; access to other services-e.g. health care, employment, housing-were not contingent upon these.
+France therefore faces a significant administrative challenge and burden in dealing with the future rights of British citizens because of its known lack of scrutiny of whether EU citizens settling in France were lawfully resident as EU citizens; notably, this challenge is less profound in most other EU countries which have various systems to ensure the registration of EU citizens.
+Over the course of the negotiations between the EU and the UK government in light of Brexit, the reluctance of local municipal officers in France to process the residence of British citizens has continued; as British citizens living across France taking part in the research reported, even until late 2018, they were dissuading British citizens from applying for these permits, uncertain about whether, as soon-to-be non-EU citizens, they were even eligible for these.
 In these respects, France is a unique site in which to explore the impacts of Brexit on the lives of British citizens living in the EU-26.